statsmaths/stat209/_notes/class05-data-dictionary.md

 There are other data types that we will discuss later, including special formats for dates and times.
-Numeric and character types, however, will capture most of our needs this week.
+Numeric and character types, however, will capture out needs for this week.

 ### Activity: Questionnaire